Axway/open-banking-docs/content/en/docs/deployment/installation/jwe.md

 | global.dockerRegistry.username | Login name to pull Docker images from the Axway Repository. | None |
 | global.dockerRegistry.token | Password token to pull Docker images from the Axway Repository. | None |

-## Install the JWE key generator Helm chart
+## Install the JWE key generator tool Helm chart

 1. Create the target namespace on the cluster: